Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 ## Food Safety and selection

-Healthier swaps: granola to nuts, fruit bars to fruit, boxed rice to bulk rice, multi-grain bread to 100% whole wheat bread.
+- Healthier swaps: granola to nuts, fruit bars to fruit, boxed rice to bulk rice, multi-grain bread to 100% whole wheat bread.
 Decrease intake of saturated trans fat (solid fats) while increasing intake of unsaturated fats (oils).
+Limit total added sugar to less than 10% of total calories (most simple: do NOT drink calories).

-Limit total added sugar to less than 10$ of total calories (most simple: do NOT drink calories)
+- To reduce the risk of foodborne illness: check the produce for bruises and feel and smell for ripeness; look for a "sell-by" date for bread, a "use-by" date on packaged food, an "expiration date" on baking powder, and a "packaged date" on canned foods; separate fish and poultry from other products by wrapping separately; pick up refrigerated or frozen foods last.

 ## Practical considerations